Angouleme tourism & sightseeing

 Visit Angouleme (Poitou-Charentes, France)

-Angouleme is 130 kilometres north-east of Bordeaux, in the Charente department of Poitou-Charentes where the town overlooks the Charente River.
-Standing on a rocky promontory, Angouleme is surrounded by large boulevards which stand above the original ramparts that protected the town.
+Angouleme is 130 kilometres north-east of Bordeaux, in the Charente department of Poitou-Charentes.
+Standing on a rocky promontory, the town overlooks the Charente River and Angouleme is surrounded by large boulevards which stand above the original ramparts that protected the town.

-Around the heart of Angouleme historic centre there are more than two kilometres of the ramparts remaining intact, while the boulevards that follow the walls are wide, open streets with good views across the surrounding countryside.
+Around the heart of Angouleme historic centre (which is classified among the French Towns of Art and History) there are more than two kilometres of the ramparts remaining intact, while the boulevards that follow the walls are wide, open streets with good views across the surrounding countryside.

-Start your visit near the Tourist Information Centre towards the east of the centre, and the 19th century market halls, a good example of the iron and glass buildings of the period.
+Start your visit at Angouleme Tourist Office towards the east of the centre and near the 19th century market halls, a good example of the iron and glass buildings of the period.

 From here you can head into the town centre and the Town Hall, one of the most important monuments in Angouleme.
 The Town Hall was built on the site of an earlier chateau, of which just two towers now remain and are incorporated into the Town Hall building.
 The towers date from the 13th and 15th centuries, while the remainder of the building was constructed in the 19th century.

 The other side of the square in front of the Town hall you can see the elegant facade of the Hotel Saint-Simon, a 16th century townhouse with an ornately decorated facade.